-We are a non-profit organization based in Denmark on a mission to build the first public skatepark in Mozambique!
+We are a non-profit organization based in Denmark on a mission to build two public skateparks in Mozambique!

-Our mission is to build two concrete skateparks in two very densely populated districts of Maputo, Maxaquene and Khongolote
+Our mission is to build two concrete skateparks in two very densely populated districts of Maputo, namely Maxaquene and Khongolote.

-The skateparks will extend two youth centers, that already support kids in the neighborhood and will host multiple cultural and educative events
+The skateparks will extend two youth centers, that already support kids in the neighborhoods and will host multiple cultural and educative events.

-Our deed is helping these two organizations to grow, attract more kids, more volunteers, more artists and more attention and just progress.
+Our deed is helping these two organizations to grow, attract more kids, more volunteers, more artists, more attention and just progress.

-We know how skateboarding makes people happy and motivated.
-We have been there, we have tried that.
+We know skateboarding makes people happy, we have been there, we have tried that.

-Our belief is that skateboarding and good access to it will do it’s magic also in Maputo.
+Our belief is that skateboarding and good access to it will also do its magic in Maputo.

 We believe in enthusiasm for interesting projects that bring good to our society.